harveydevereux/FortranOpenGL/README.md

 Shows some text in red and you can quit the app!

-The code uses Opengl 1.x.x APIs
+The code uses Opengl 1.x.x APIs, using F03GL (see below readme) to expose OpenGL to Fortran

+Tested on ubuntu 22.04.1 LTS with Mesa Intel® HD Graphics 4400 (HSW GT2) using
+   - gfortran 11.3.0
+   - make 4.3

+Build by calling
+`make`

+You may have to install opengl, glu, and glut dev packages etc

 ### F03GL readme - Anthony Stone and Aleksandar Donev, below